Street sweeping in the City

 We run our Nighttime Street Cleaning Program all year to clean main roads, arterials, and commercial roads.
 If you don’t see any months on a posted street sweeping sign, parking restrictions are in place year-round.

-Sign up for alerts from the City
+Sign up for reminders from the City

 Search for your street in our database.
 After you find your street, we will give you an option to sign up for our No-Tow reminder service with your email.
 If the City’s website or the email we send you is different from the posted street sweeping sign, always obey the posted street sign.